actigraph/CentrePointIntegrationGuide/README.md

 ## CentrePoint V2 API

 ActiGraph continues to support the [CentrePoint V2 API](https://github.com/actigraph/StudyAdminAPIDocumentation).
-This API is based on a different authentication mechanism that the CentrePoint V3 API and therefore requires a different set of credentials.
+This API is based on a different authentication mechanism than the CentrePoint V3 API and therefore requires a different set of credentials.

 The CentrePoint V2 API currently supports the following operations: